famousj/the-little-hooner/hooner.md

   kind of interactive version where it doesn't give the answer until you hit the spacebar or something.

-- Make a chapter describing the aura type system.
-Or add this to chapter 1, although that's already lengthy.
-We might, in chapter 1, mention that most of the atoms discussed here are "cords" or "terms".

-- Instead of cords, use terms.
-(This will basically involve redoing every bit of code in here, but do it anyway.)

 - Introduce tree addressing at some point.
 Possibly a new, original chapter, since Scheme doesn't have anything like that.

-- At some point I might introduce the `:~` rune and discuss that this is a way to construct a null-terminated list.

 - In re: The Law of Null?, Hoon doesn't exactly have a function `null?`.
   What it does have is `?~`, but this has a built in if-then-else structure.
 We get into the if-then-else in chapter 2.
 In chapter 4, we start using numbers, so it'll be important to distinguish between 0 and ~, so introduce it then.

-- Gently introduce types in terms of `~`.
-Then `?=`, to do a type check, then `?~` to test if something is null.
-(Possibly skip step 2 here).

-- TLS uses a scaled-down superset of Scheme.
-I'm kind of doing the same thing here with Hoon, but need to be a bit more transparent about what you can and can't do in Hoon.

-- Introduce the term "gate" and "trap" for functions?
-Maybe in the future.

-- For |- use %= to show what's actually happening, i.e. we are calling the function `$` with changes (running style).

-- Cast the result!
-This is good style

 - Introduce more tall form